Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 (And spoiler alert: No one enjoys every moment.)

-You have a million pressures coming at you everyday to be an engaged and attentive parent, keep up with household duties (which overwhelmingly fall to women, even when they work full-time)…and look fit and cute while you do it all.
+Whether you’re a new mom or a mom with teens, you have a million pressures coming at you every day.
+You feel pressured to be an engaged and attentive parent, keep up with household duties (which overwhelmingly fall to women, even when they work full-time)…and look fit and cute while you do it all.

 But you’re exhausted.
-Not just a tired that goes away with a good nights’ sleep.
+Not just a kind of tired that goes away with a good nights’ sleep.

 SYMPTOMS OF MOM BURNOUT